Published on 8/1/2024

 • Optimistic UI updates can make applications feel faster and more responsive.

-Next.js exemplifies the flexibility of modern web frameworks.
-It allows developers to choose their preferred data fetching method:
+Modern web frameworks exemplify flexibility in data fetching.
+They allow developers to choose their preferred data fetching method:

 If you want to fetch data mainly on the server and just use the client for animations, you can.
 If you prefer a client-side approach, that's also viable.